|

 psychiatric resident who had been her inpatient individual therapist.

-Two and a half years after her discharge, the patient and her husband
+Two and a half years after her discharge, the patient and her husband of

 two years contacted Dr. W. because they were interested in further outpatient